How Plymstock School uses the Pupil Premium

 Key staff with specific responsibilities for leading improvements in outcomes for disadvantaged students are:

-- Pupil Premium Link Governor: Jeff Wright (Chair of Finance and Premises Committee)
+- Pupil Premium Link Governor: Jeff Wright

 - English: Mairead Schwarz (Pupil Premium Manager)